libraryofcelsus/Aetherius_AI_Assistant/readme.md

 16. Now follow the steps in Qdrants Quick Start guide: https://github.com/qdrant/qdrant/blob/master/QUICK_START.md

 17. Once the local Qdrant server is running, it should be auto detected by Aetherius.
+If No Qdrant server is running, Aetherius will save to disk.

 18. Copy your Google Api key to key_google.txt  (Google Keys only needed if using AetherSearch's websearch.)